This is the featured image of the Add Subtle Saturation to Your Kick Drum blog article.

 ~Full Mix - Unprocessed Kick Drum

-As you can hear in this audio track, the kick drum doesn’t cut thorough the mix as it should.
+As you can hear in this audio track, the kick drum doesn't cut through the mix as it should.
 In order to fix that, we will use the saturation effect.
 Saturation will definitely provide more harmonic content so that it may respond well to subsequent processing.
 The idea is to put it before any additive EQ but potentially after any subtractive EQ correction.
-This is because we don’t want to add more harmonics to the frequencies we don’t like.
-We can also add the saturation directly on the kick drum`s effect rack but it sounds much better when added over send/return channel.
+This is because we don't want to add more harmonics to the frequencies we don't like.
+We can also add the saturation directly on the kick drum's effect rack, but it sounds much better when added over the send/return channel.

-Let’s do that by clicking on the plus sign in the top left corner of the SoundBridge: DAW’s interface.
-In the offered track types, we will select “Return” and name it “Saturation”
+Let's do that by clicking on the plus sign in the top left corner of the SoundBridge: DAW's interface.
+We will select "Return" in the offered track types and name it "Saturation."

 This is a picture of my mix and the highlighted "Add Track" menu.

-We could add a single band saturation plugin to the return channel’s effect rack.
-But, we believe the multi-band provides much more possibilities.
-So, our choice of effect will be Izotope’s Ozone 8 Exciter.
-On the Ozone 8 Exciter, we can observe four different bands, each one with its own saturation modes (Analog, Retro, Triode, etc…).
+We could add a single band saturation plugin to the return channel's effect rack.
+But we believe the multi-band provides many more possibilities.
+So, our choice of effect will be Izotope's Ozone 8 Exciter.
+On the Ozone 8 Exciter, we can observe four different bands, each with its own saturation modes (Analog, Retro, Triode, etc…).
 These modes add a unique character to the processed sound.
-Since we don’t want our kick drum to sound overly saturated, we’ll use the Retro and Tape modes (which sound the most subtle of all).
-Our return track fader will control the overall level of saturation, so we will set the amount and mix of each band to its maximum, as shown in the image below.
+Since we don't want our kick drum to sound overly saturated, we'll use the Retro and Tape modes (which sound the most subtle of all).
+Our return track fader will control the overall saturation level, so we will set the amount and mix of each band to its maximum, as shown in the image below.

 This picture was taken after adding iZotope's Ozone 8 Exciter effect to the newly created return track.